 QuRita grew up in Durham and has recently returned back to the area after being away for nearly 15 years.
 Her years of experience in working with youth in nonprofit agencies, public schools and community colleges developed her passion for education and motivating youth to excel.
 She enjoys traveling, quilting, reading and watching basketball and football.
 She is married and has one son.
 She enjoys working closely with our youth and the community to make a positive difference.

 Brittany Harris, Executive Assistant to the Head of School

 Ms. Brittany Harris was born and raised in Burlington, NC, and comes from a family of educators.
 Before joining DNS she worked in healthcare administration for over six years.
 Having her own daughter attending an independent school, she is passionate about providing our youth with the education they deserve.
 She is currently enrolled at UNC-Greensboro to complete her Bachelors in Business Administration.
 Ms. Harris enjoys spending quality time with her daughter, participating in local events, and reading a good book.
 She is excited about her new adventure here at DNS.

 B.A.
 Psychology and African American Studies, University of North Carolina Chapel Hill

 MSW, University of North Carolina Chapel Hill

-Brittany Allen grew up in Erwin, NC.
-Throughout her experiences in the public and private school sector, residential treatment, and outpatient therapy, Mrs. Allen honed her skills and worked diligently to serve children and families across the Triangle.
+Brittany grew up in Erwin, NC and relocated to Chapel Hill in 2007.
+Throughout her experiences in the public and private school sector, residential treatment, and outpatient therapy, Mrs. Albright honed her skills and worked diligently to serve children and families across the Triangle.
 Her passion for helping students is rooted in her personal experiences and social work background.
-She looks forward to continuing her work and building relationships with the Durham Nativity School community.
-Mrs. Allen currently resides in Carrboro, NC with her husband, William, and their two dachshund/chihuahuas, Bubba and May.
+She looks forward to continuing her work and building relationships with the Durham Nativity School community!
+Ms. Allen- Albright is also a Licensed Clinical Social Worker Associate (LCSWA).